Tuwaiq-Academy-Jizan-iOS-Bootcamp/Lab12_KnightAndWizard_FunctionStruct/README.md

 # Lab12 KnightAndWizard FunctionStruct

+Note : When you create your project name it like this --> YourFirstNameYourLastName_NameOfTheLab

 ## Topic

 This is a final beautiful fight between the most powerfull Knight Lazarus and the new Wizard master Elvin.